-Safety - Procedures
+V. Safety - Procedures

-School alarms shall be monitored on a weekly basis and malfunctions shall be reported for immediate repair.

-A safety program shall be established consistent with the provisions of Policy 8.11.

-Emergency evacuation drills (fire, hurricane, tornado, other disaster, and school bus) shall be held in compliance with state requirements.
-Each principal, site administrator or transportation official is responsible for

-Developing and posting emergency evacuation routes and procedures;

-Assigning and training staff members in specified responsibilities to ensure prompt, safe and orderly evacuation;

-Identifying and reporting hazardous areas requiring corrective measures; and

-Preparing and submitting a written report of each emergency evacuation drill to the District office.

-In the event of an emergency, the Superintendent is authorized to dismiss early or close any or all schools.
+- A. School alarms shall be monitored on a weekly basis and malfunctions shall be reported for immediate repair. - B. A safety program shall be established consistent with the provisions of Policy 8.11. - C. Emergency evacuation drills (fire, hurricane, tornado, active shooter/hostage situation, other natural disaster, and school bus) shall be held in compliance with state requirements and formulated in consultation with the appropriate public safety agencies.
+Each principal, site administrator or transportation official is responsible for - 1.
+Developing and posting emergency evacuation routes and procedures; - 2.
+Assigning and training all staff members in specified responsibilities to ensure prompt, safe and orderly evacuation; - Identifying and reporting hazardous areas requiring corrective measures; and - 4.
+Preparing and submitting a written report of each emergency evacuation drill to the District office. - D. In the event of an emergency, the Superintendent is authorized to dismiss early or close any or all schools.
 Except that the principal may dismiss the school when the Superintendent or designee cannot be contacted and an extreme emergency exists endangering the health, safety, or welfare of students.
 Any such actions shall be reported immediately to the Superintendent or designee along with a statement describing the reasons for the action.
 Such report shall be submitted to the School Board at the next regular meeting unless a special meeting is held relating to the emergency.

+VI.
 Safety - Violence Prevention

-The Superintendent shall develop a violence prevention plan for use by each school.

-Training in identification of potentially violent behaviors and the procedures to be implemented shall be provided to personnel of the schools.
+- A. The Superintendent shall develop a violence prevention plan for use by each school. - B. Training in identification of potentially violent behaviors and the procedures to be implemented shall be provided to personnel of the schools.

+VII.
 Security

-The Superintendent shall establish and implement a Domestic Security Plan consistent with the requirements of the National Incident Management System (NIMS).

-The Superintendent shall develop and implement guidelines and procedures for reviewing each school's security provisions.

-A review of each school's security provisions shall be conducted annually by the principal with a written report submitted to the Superintendent or designee for submission to the Board for review.

-Each school's emergency plan shall include security provisions including emergency lock down procedures.

-Security trailers may be located on school property.
+- A. The Superintendent shall establish and implement a Domestic Security Plan consistent with the requirements of the National Incident Management System (NIMS). - B. The Superintendent shall develop and implement guidelines and procedures for reviewing each school's security provisions. - C. Designate an administrator as the school safety specialist for the District. - D. A review of each school's security provisions shall be conducted annually by the principal with a written report submitted to the Superintendent or designee for submission to the Board for review. - E. Each school's emergency plan shall include security provisions including emergency lockdown procedures. - F. Establishing policies and procedures for the prevention of violence on school grounds; including assessment of and intervention with individuals whose behavior poses a threat to the safety of the school community. - G. Adhering to background screening procedures for all staff, volunteers and mentors. - H. Security trailers may be located on school property.

+LAWS IMPLEMENTED: 1001.43; 1001.51; 1006.07;